viveksapkal2793/MER-Factory/README.md

 4.  **Ollama Model Not Found**:
     -   **Symptom**: Errors mentioning the model is not available.
     -   **Solution**: Make sure you have pulled the model locally using `ollama pull <model_name>`.

+## Technical Documentation

+For detailed technical information about the system architecture, execution flow, and extensibility, please refer to our [Technical Documentation](docs.md).

+The technical documentation covers:
+- System architecture and execution flow
+- State management and computational graph
+- Core modules and functionality
+- Model selection strategies
+- Advanced workflows and caching
+- Processing pipeline details
+- Extensibility guidelines